 With over 1 million folk songs, Latvians love to sing.
 You can catch over 10,000 of them on stage at once at the Song Festivals, and opera stars like Inese Galante, Elīna Garanča, Aleksandrs Antoņenko and Egils Siliņš delight audiences at home and abroad.

-Latvia is Wifi paradise.
-It has one of the world’s fastest internet connections, and with over 800 free connection points in Riga, you don’t even need to pay for it.
+Latvia is Wifi paradise and with over 800 free connection points in Riga, you don’t even need to pay for it.

 Next time you put on a pair of jeans, thank Latvian-born tailor Jacob Davis.
 In 1871 in Reno, Nevada, he invented denim as a tough material for trousers, then made a fortune in partnership with fabric merchant Levi Strauss.